 Overview

-Arkansas criminalises HIV non-disclosure through an HIV-specific law in the Criminal Code, which is actively enforced.
+Since 1989, Arkansas has criminalised HIV ‘exposure’ and non-disclosure through HIV-specific laws in the Criminal Code, which are actively enforced.
 People living with HIV may also be prosecuted using general criminal laws.

 The HIV-specific criminal law, erroneously entitled ‘knowingly transmitting AIDS, HIV’, describes anyone living with HIV as a ‘danger to the public’, and makes it an offence to ‘expose’ another through blood transfer or ‘sexual penetration’ without first disclosing their HIV-positive status.
 ‘Sexual penetration’ does not require ejaculation and is defined broadly to include acts which pose no risk of transmission, such as performing oral sex and penetration by objects.
 There is no requirement for intent or transmission, and no defence for the use of protection.
 The law is a class A felony, carrying a penalty of up to 30 years’ imprisonment, a fine, and the possibility of registration as a sex offender.
 In 2018 this law survived a constitutional challenge.